Go to my profile

 Wholesome and high-brow, Hay Festival in Brecon Beacons National Park brings together all those who are good with words – writers, comedians, poets, storytellers, those that were on their school’s debate team.
 There are conversations with prize-winning authors, stand-up shows, live music performances, political and social discussions, workshops and classes.
 It’s like immersing yourself in a Sunday Supplement.
 You’ll need to book an extra day off work just to decompress from all the enlightening moments you’ve had.

 Put your pawn away, we're not talking chess.
 This is more Point Break than Queen's Gambit.
 Boardmasters began as a surf competition in 1981.
 It's now a celebration of music, beach culture and surfer-chic.
 There are big names, big waves and big nights.
-Nothing cures a hangover like a morning swim in the Celtic Sea.
+And you're camping right by the water – nothing cures a hangover like a morning swim in the Celtic Sea.

 UK's best day festivals